opentable/cocoapod/README.md

 OR

     #import <MobileAppTracker/MobileAppTracker.h>

 At this point MAT iOS SDK is ready for use in your project.

 ### Next Steps

-Refer [MAT SDK Integration Document](http://support.mobileapptracking.com/entries/23745301-iOS-SDK-v2-6-1) for help on tracking installs and events using the MAT iOS SDK.
+Refer [MAT SDK Integration Document](https://developers.mobileapptracking.com/ios-sdk/) for help on measuring installs and events using the MAT iOS SDK.